Advanced Diploma Of Alexander Technique Teaching

 In the first two years of the course trainees will develop the underlying skills to be able to teach the technique.
 The development of their own use is a key aspect of this.

-The school collects fees just at the start or each 3 week period of training.
-Thus we hold no more than $1,300 per student for any training not yet delivered and as this is payable only at the very start of each three week period, there is a very high guarantee that the training paid for will be delivered.
+The school collects fees just at the start of each 4 week period of training.
+If not attendng for the full five days, trainees will nomnitate the sessions which they will be attending in advance.
 An application fee of $600 is required along with a completed application form..
 This application fee will be refunded in full if your application is rejected.
 It will also be refunded in full if you are accepted provided that you begin the class on the nominated date.
 If you delay your nominated date or fail to join the course the application fee is non-refundable.
 The cost of fees is fixed at the commencement of training for a three year period provided the increase in the CPI remains under 5% per annum.
 No GST is payable on these fees.

 Recognition of Prior Learning